 Your air conditioner should be relatively quiet.
 If you start hearing grinding, squealing, or banging sounds coming from your vents or the AC unit itself, listen up.
 These noises often point to a problem with the blower motor.
 The blower is the fan that pushes cool air through your ducts, and if it’s dirty, failing, or has a broken part, it can't do its job effectively.
 You’ll notice weaker airflow and hear the system struggling.
 These mechanical issues won't fix themselves and can cause more damage if ignored, so it's important to have a technician inspect the system.

-Hot and Cold Spots Throughout Your Home
+Dealing with Hot and Cold Spots in Your Home

 Do you feel a nice breeze in the living room but barely any air in the bedroom?
 This inconsistency is a classic symptom of ductwork problems.
 Over time, air ducts can develop leaks, cracks, or even become disconnected in your attic or crawlspace.
 When this happens, the cool air your AC produces escapes before it ever reaches the intended rooms.
 This results in some areas feeling comfortable while others remain warm and stuffy.
 Leaky ducts not only reduce airflow but also waste a significant amount of energy, forcing your system to work much harder than it should.